bhisaac/5eFP/5eFP-SRD.md

 #### Innate Spellcasting

 A monster with the innate ability to cast spells has the Innate Spellcasting special trait.
-Unless noted otherwise, an innate spell of 1st level or higher is always cast at its lowest possible level and can’t be cast at a higher level.
+Unless noted otherwise, an innate spell of 1st level or higher does not require mana to cast, is always cast at its lowest possible level, and can’t be cast at a higher level.

 An innate spell can have special rules or restrictions.
 For example, a mage might be able to innately cast the *levitate* spell, but the spell has a “self only” restriction, which means that the spell affects only the mage.